shyamgj1900/tp/docs/UserGuide.md

 your existing lessons to another time slot.
 It also provides you an aesthetic visual representation of your timetable for you to [`view`](#323-view-timetable-on-cli--timetable-view) on the CLI.
+If you prefer only to see the lessons that are taking place for the day without the empty slots, you can make use of [`list`](#325-list-the-lessons-and-their-timings-on-a-specific-day-timetable-list) to view the lesson details for that day.

 #### 3.2.1 Add lessons to timetable : `timetable add`